brillenheini/DeepScratch/README.md

 Deep Scratch for Android
 ========================

-Deep Scratch is an Android app that allows simple DJ-like scratching of audio samples.
-It is available on [Google Play][1].
+Deep Scratch was an Android app that allowed simple DJ-like scratching of audio samples.

 History